 I have been interested in this relationship for some time since I requested that the Office of Technology Assessment incorporate a focus on social problems into its study of international health statistics.
-That study, I think, will be ready soon and I am looking for-
+That study, I think, will be ready soon and I am looking forward to what it has to say on the subject.